vuejs/v2.vuejs.org/src/api/index.md

 - **Usage**

-  Set an element in the array to a value by index and triggers view updates.
+  Set an element in the array to a value by index and trigger view updates.

   ``` js
     vm.animals.$set(0, { name: 'Aardvark' })